franovalle/seen/README.md

 **Step 2:** Tap "Start Vision Check" → Work through the 6-row Snellen letter chart by tapping the clearer option per row → Results screen shows your clarity level in under 2 minutes.

-**Step 3:** Point your phone at a blackboard or text → Use the zoom, contrast, and brightness sliders to adjust until text is visibly clearer → The AR HUD shows a real-time clarity score (High / Medium / Low).
+**Step 3:** Point your phone at a blackboard or text → The camera opens pre-calibrated to your vision screening result.
+Fine-tune with the zoom, contrast, and brightness sliders if needed → The AR HUD shows a real-time clarity score (High / Medium / Low).

  **Demo Video:** https://youtu.be/AnR0XR8bCXg | **Live App:** https://seenbyher.lovable.app